Authored by the expert who managed and guided the team behind the Colombia Property Pack

 Is it realistic to exit with profit in Bogotá as of 2026?

-The minimum holding period that most often makes exiting with profit realistic in Bogotá is around 3 to 5 years, because transaction costs eat into shorter-term gains and the market tends to reward patient investors who can ride out credit cycles.
+The minimum holding period that most often makes profit realistic in Bogotá is about 5 to 7 years, because rent, inflation, price growth and transaction costs need time to work.

 We made this infographic to show you how property prices in Colombia compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.